pangenome/odgi/docs/rst/handlegraph.rst

    # y
    # z

-And we can iterate over the steps in a given path, finding which node and orientation each step has:
+Iterate over the steps in a given path, finding which node and orientation each step has:

 .. code:: python

-   # a function to call for each step in the path
+   # For each step in the path return id and orientation
    def process_step(s):
        h = g.get_handle_of_step(s) # gets the handle (both node and orientation) of the step is_rev = g.get_is_reverse(h)